Pope Innocent III: Francis of Assisi

 In 1209, Francis of Assisi led his first eleven followers to Rome to seek permission from Pope Innocent III to found a new religious order which was ultimately granted.
 Upon entry to Rome, the brothers encountered Bishop Guido of Assisi, who had in his company Giovanni di San Paolo, the Cardinal-Bishop of Sabina.
 The cardinal, who was the confessor of Pope Innocent III, was immediately sympathetic to Francis and agreed to represent Francis to the pope.
 Reluctantly, Pope Innocent agreed to meet with Francis and the brothers the next day.
 After several days, the pope agreed to admit the group informally, adding that when God increased the group in grace and number, they could return for an official admittance.
 The group was tonsured.
 This was important in part because it recognized Church authority and protected his followers from possible accusations of heresy, as had happened to the Waldensians decades earlier.
 Though Pope Innocent initially had his doubts, following a dream in which he saw Francis holding up the Basilica of St. John Lateran (the cathedral of Rome, thus the 'home church' of all Christendom), he decided to endorse Francis's order.
 This occurred, according to tradition, on 16 April 1210, and constituted the official founding of the Franciscan Order.
 The group, then the "Lesser Brothers" (Order of Friars Minor also known as the Franciscan Order), preached on the streets and had no possessions.
 They were centered in Porziuncola and preached first in Umbria, before expanding throughout Italy.

 Other religious orders

 The lesser religious orders which Pope Innocent III approved are the Hospitallers of the Holy Ghost on 23 April 1198, the Trinitarians on 17 December 1198, and the Humiliati, in June 1201.

+On 19 June 1204, he reconfirmed the Hospital of the Holy Spirit in Rome and entrusted it to Guy de Montpellier and his companions.